countable-web/open-source-corporation/peopleops/FEEDBACK_LOOPS.md

 #### Metrics
   * What can you measure that captures the value of your work.
 Ask your team and manager to figure this out.
-  * Use your "key results" from your OKRs to determine what to measure.
+  * Use your "key results" from our OKR spreadsheet.
+Your job is to get a score of "1" on these, and by estimating your score, you can get feedback by yourself.

-#### Users
+#### End-users
-  * Talk to the users who spend time in your software directly.
+  * These people are often your client's customers.
+It's whoever actually uses the product you're working on.
+  * Talk to them.
+Connect with them any way you can so they can tell you about their experience and thoughts.
 Send them a video, screenshot or update on new features they've asked about, and ask them what they think.

 #### Testing
   * Use the software yourself and pretend to be a user.

-4. key results - every month we write down the most important items to get feedback from. they're called 'key results'.
-Your job is to get a score of "1" on these, and by estimating your score, you can get feedback by yourself.
+The goal is to get inside your persona's head.
+  * Write automated tests.
+  * Use this sparingly as it's less reliable as outside feedback.

+#### Your Team
-5. your team - discuss all the above results with your team, and show them your work, asking for how to improve.
+  * Discuss all the above results with your team, and show them your work, asking for how to improve.
+  * Send your team screenshots, videos, code reviews and other artefacts of what you did.

+#### Your Manager
-6. your manager - your manager can give you feedback sometimes, but their more important job is to help you get feedback from the real word (see above) (edited)
+  * Your manager can give you feedback sometimes, but their more important job is to help you get feedback from the real word (see above)

-I'm going to expand this into a team email and ops manual page.
-Anyway, please know that I'm not angry, I just want to be honest about problems and solve them.
-In extreme cases this could mean someone moving on to a different job because we're not aligned but that's not the first thing we'd try.